-Clifford Barr is an associate general counsel for Andeavor, an integrated marketing, logistics and petroleum refining company.
-Until recently the company was called Tesoro Corporation, where Barr was employed for a dozen years.
-His job there changed dramatically about a year ago, when the company hired Kim Rucker as its new general counsel.
+Clifford Barr is assistant general counsel, litigation and human resources, for Marathon Petroleum Corporation.
+In October 2018, the company merged with Andeavor, an integrated marketing, logistics and petroleum refining company where Barr has worked for 13 years.
+His job there changed dramatically about two years ago, when the company hired Kim Rucker as its new general counsel.
 Rucker had previously been general counsel at Kraft, where there was an established legal operations group.
-But Tesoro, which Barr describes as “very traditional as far as the legal department goes,” had never had one.
-Rucker was determined to change that.
 She saw that Barr, whose work in procurement had led him to develop processes and to standardize and streamline procedures, had an aptitude for this sort of thing.
 (His years as an Air Force JAG officer also came in handy.)
 So she asked him to create and lead a legal operations team to help transform the legal department from a cost center to a strategic value-added business partner.
 The interview has been edited for length and style.

 Youʼve been involved in a fair amount of M&A activity recently.
 Can you talk about some of the value that a law department and an ops department can bring to the company?

-Clifford Barr: An ops department can stretch into a lot of different areas, but I think the biggest value can come from having increased visibility into your budget so you can understand what your best targets for cost reduction and value creation might be.
+Clifford Barr: An ops department can stretch into many different areas, but I think the biggest value can come from having increased visibility into your budget so you can understand what your best targets for cost reduction and value creation might be.

 One of your biggest targets for reduction is likely to be your outside counsel costs.
 There are two main strategies for lowering them: hire more experienced in-house counsel to offset the use of higher-cost outside counsel, or negotiate better fees for outside counsel use.
 His company has focused on both strategies.